Messalina-702/Hello-World/README.md

 # Hello-World
-We connect people with information
+We connect people with information.
-I am a passionate writer, Geophysicist, local and internatiomal consultant.
+I like science subjects and that is why I teach them.
-I study Earth science and fine more interesting than physical science.
+I studied Earth science in school and fine more interesting than physical science.